broadinstitute/horsefish/scripts/README.md

 Include the `--delete` flag to delete an existing banner in the given environment. `--title`, `--message`, and `--link` are all optional, otherwise the banner will use generic defaults in those fields.

 ### Running in Jenkins
 The banner script is hosted in Jenkins via the [Horsefish docker image](https://hub.docker.com/r/broadinstitute/horsefish).
 No authentication is needed as the job uses built in credentials.
+There are two jobs: one in the dev Jenkins that uploads to dev Terra, and one in the prod Jenkins that uploads to prod Terra.

 |             | prod        | dev         |
 | ----------- | ----------- | ----------- |